MadhumithaSridhara/QuickMatch/FinalReport.md

 ### Results
 QuickMatch implementation is compared against PERL, egrep and the baseline sequential implementation.
 The testcases were varied in the following aspects:

 1) Size of Search File

 2) Complexity of Regular Expression

 3) Frequency of pattern in the file ( Many matches versus few matches ).

+In this section we discuss a few interesting testcases out of the many combinations of the above parameters.

-All testcases in this section are run on the Nvidia GTX1080 GPUs on the GHC machines
+Note:All testcases in this section are run on the Nvidia GTX1080 GPUs on the GHC machines

 #### TestCase 1: Many Matches in a Sparse Matrix file
 Dataset: Sparse Matrix (~160 MB)